ZarkoZivojnovic/lift_simulator/README.md

 ---

 This is the application that calculate the shortest lift path.
-In the beggining you can mark floors on which people are waiting and for every passenger on which floor wants to go.
+At the beggining you can mark floors on which people are waiting and for every passenger on which floor wants to go.
 Also, there is a simple lift animation.
 These two things are separeted in the code.
 In lib.js file is located SolutionLib class that calculates the stops, and in animate.js is a logic for animation, also written in ES6 class.
 Class SolutionLib accepts two arguments, the first one is buildingArr and looks like this: